Subscribe to updates

 Local Government and Social Care Ombudsman: Annual Review Letter 2024-25

-The Monitoring Officer will present the annual review letter from the Local Government and Social Care Ombudsman for the period 1 April 2024 to 31 March 2025.
-The letter indicates that three complaints were received about the Council during this period, none of which were upheld.
-The report provides context that these complaints related to the Council's policy on post-16 travel and accommodation, and investigations were ended due to court proceedings.
-Councillors will be asked to note the Ombudsman's annual review letter.
+The Monitoring Officer was scheduled to present the annual review letter from the Local Government and Social Care Ombudsman for the period 1 April 2024 to 31 March 2025.
+This report would provide statistics on complaints received about the Council and the outcomes of any investigations.

 Schedule of Delegated Planning Applications